LelioMarcos/history_face_detection/README.md

 # history_face_detection
-Analysing smiles with facial fecognition in historical photographs.
+Analyzing smiles with facial fecognition in historical photographs.
 Based on [this tutorial](https://programminghistorian.org/en/lessons/facial-recognition-ai-python) from the Programming Historian.